 7. In the Summary dialog, select the Generate reports now checkbox.
 Click Done.

-There are still other ways to remove duplicate files in Synology.
+There are still other ways to remove duplicate files on Synology NAS.

 Available for Windows and Mac, Cisdem Duplicate Finder is an easy-to-use app to find and delete duplicate files.
-It can find duplicate photos, audios, videos, documents, archives and other types of duplicate files.
+It can detect duplicate images, audio files, videos, documents, archives and other types of duplicate files.

 In the same way, if you know how to successfully mount your Synology drive to your computer, you can use Cisdem Duplicate Finder as a duplicate file finder for Synology.